If you are interested in customizing parts of your Solo, and you have a Solo Hacker, this page is for you.

 Programming an attestation key and certificate

 Print your attestation key in a hex string format.
+Using our utility script:

 python tools/print_x_y.py device_key.pem

-Now you have a newly create
+Now you have a newly created

 with Solo in DFU mode.